 The average retirement age in most EU states is also expected to gradually rise to 67 by 2030, including in France, Germany, Spain, Greece and Italy.

 Gina Le Prevost, commented: "With the new pension age legislations coming into place, it is important for companies to adjust accordingly and not have the historical retirement ages of 60 for women and 65 for men in their contracts and procedures.
-Jobseekers over 50s are now effectively able to work additionally a substantial 20 years before they reach their retirement age.
+Job seekers over 50 are now effectively able to work additionally a substantial 20 years before they reach their retirement age.
 This is fantastic news for people I speak to regularly who feel they are discriminated upon for being close to retirement.
 Companies have to adjust and embrace this new era of candidates who are now able to work longer.
 It gives hope to those people who feel they are too old to be able to start a new career."

 As the retirement age is slowly inching towards 70, it has become necessary for employers to take proactive steps to recruit, retain and embrace productive matured workers, maximising their potential and work performance.
 Given the constant technological changes, significant investment in the necessary training of the older staff is of critical importance, which coupled with the employees' previous experience can give them a competitive advantage.
 When recruiting for a job, employers should consider a person's qualification, experience and skills, without judging by the age.
 In fact, research shows that older employees are as productive as their younger counterparts (AgeUK Study).